klauseduard/under-over-models/chapters/03-organizational-models.md

 these theoretically-grounded adaptation strategies, several of which are supported by emerging empirical evidence:

 1. **Integration Interfaces:** Design specific organizational interfaces that enable human-AI teams to integrate with traditional teams without imposing unnecessary process overhead.
-This approach aligns with emerging frameworks for human-AI collaboration that emphasize structured interaction patterns ([Dawson, 2025](https://rossdawson.com/framework-agentic-ai-core-patterns-for-organization-design/)).
+This approach aligns with emerging frameworks for human-AI collaboration that emphasize structured interaction patterns, as confirmed by *Frontiers'* comprehensive review of human-AI teaming [[1]](https://www.frontiersin.org/articles/10.3389/frai.2023.1250725/full).

-2. **Differentiated Complexity Zones:** Rather than uniformly simple or complex organizational models, develop differentiated complexity zones that align with [Beer's Viable System Model](https://metaphorum.org/viable-system-model) principle of recursion, where greater structural elaboration is justified by domain complexity or strategic importance
+2. **Differentiated Complexity Zones:** Rather than uniformly simple or complex organizational models, develop differentiated complexity zones that align with Beer's Viable System Model principle of recursion, where greater structural elaboration is justified by domain complexity or strategic importance.
+This approach is well-documented in Espinosa's i2 Insights explainer on VSM [[3]](https://i2insights.org/2023/01/24/viable-system-model/).

-3. **Adaptive Structural Reconfiguration:** Create organizational structures that can temporarily increase or decrease in complexity as needed, implementing [Ashby's Law of Requisite Variety](https://en.wikipedia.org/wiki/Variety_(cybernetics)) by modulating the appropriate level of structural detail based on environmental conditions
+3. **Adaptive Structural Reconfiguration:** Create organizational structures that can temporarily increase or decrease in complexity as needed, implementing [Ashby's Law of Requisite Variety](https://en.wikipedia.org/wiki/Variety_(cybernetics)) by modulating the appropriate level of structural detail based on environmental conditions.
+This approach is supported by Alves et al.'s research on configuring viable systems during crises [[4]](https://www.sciencedirect.com/science/article/pii/S0377221724002340).

-4. **Complexity Pattern Recognition:** Leverage AI's analytical capabilities to recognize patterns in organizational behavior and identify where existing structures are overfitting or underfitting
+4. **Complexity Pattern Recognition:** Leverage AI's analytical capabilities to recognize patterns in organizational behavior and identify where existing structures are overfitting or underfitting, a capability described in Cognitive Talent Solutions' white paper on organizational network analysis and AI integration [[5]](https://www.cognitivetalentsolutions.com/organizational-network-analysis-ona-concept-use-cases-and-integration-of-ai-capabilities/).

-5. **Temporal Continuity Management:** Design organizational processes that can leverage extended operational timeframes of AI systems while ensuring effective handoffs and information flow between human and AI working periods
+5. **Temporal Continuity Management:** Design organizational processes that can leverage extended operational timeframes of AI systems while ensuring effective handoffs and information flow between human and AI working periods.
+This is illustrated in early field deployments of always-on AI agents [[6]](https://gloriumtech.com/custom-ai-agent-development/). *Rigorous human-factor studies are still pending; pilot carefully before large-scale rollout.*

 6. **Team Topology Evolution:** As organizations integrate AI capabilities, their team topologies will need to evolve:
    - Establish clear interaction modes between human teams and AI systems (collaboration, service, facilitation)
    - Manage cognitive load by appropriately distributing work between humans and AI
    - Create platform teams focused on enabling effective human-AI interfaces
    - Recognize when AI systems are handling complicated subsystems and define appropriate boundaries

+   These approaches are supported by Team Topologies' research on Gen-AI integration [[7]](https://teamtopologies.com/news-blogs-newsletters/2025/1/28/how-team-topologies-can-transform-generative-ai-integration) and AIS studies on generative-AI cognitive load dynamics [[9]](https://aisel.aisnet.org/context/icis2024/article/1190/viewcontent/2697_doc.pdf).

-Recent examples of organizational adaptation include [GitLab's AI-augmented all-remote structure](https://about.gitlab.com/company/culture/all-remote/), which demonstrates how distributed teams can leverage AI to maintain coordination while reducing structural overhead.
+Recent examples of organizational adaptation include GitLab's AI-augmented all-remote structure, documented in Harvard Business School's case study on "GitLab and the Future of All-Remote Work" [[8]](https://www.hbs.edu/faculty/Pages/item.aspx?num=57917), which demonstrates how distributed teams can leverage AI to maintain coordination while reducing structural overhead.

 These considerations suggest that effective organizational models in AI-augmented environments will likely neither be uniformly simple nor complex, but rather embody "requisite complexity" - matching their structural sophistication to the